dustinkredmond/GroovyServer/README.md

 Disclaimer time.
 While we do everything possible to make sure GroovyServer is bulletproof, if given enough time, anyone can hack anything.

-Since GroovyServer facilitates execution of arbitrary Groovy code, if a hacker were to compromise the system, this could be catastrophic.
-They could execute any code that Groovy/Java would allow.

 For the above reason, we recommended an instance of GroovyServer not be open for use on the WWW, but rather only be accessible via a local intranet.
 This way, if someone were to hack into the application, they would at least have